 - Untreated and/or uncontrolled brain metastases.
 Stable treated or asymptomatic brain metastases (for at least 3 months prior to enrollment may be enrolled).
 Subjects with stable treated or asymptomatic brain metastases receiving glucocorticoids must be on a stable dose [≤ 2 mg/day of dexamethasone or an equivalent glucocorticoid] for a minimum of 3 months prior to enrollment.

 - Uncontrolled intercurrent illness including, but not limited to, active or chronic bleeding event within 28 days prior to first dose of study drug or psychiatric illness/social situation that would limit compliance with study requirements as judged by treating physician

 - Decompensated liver disease as evidenced by hepatic encephalopathy or coagulopathy

 - Active angina or Class III or IV Congestive Heart Failure (CHF) (NYHA CHF Functional Classification System) or clinically significant cardiac disease within 12 months of first dose of study drug, including MI, unstable angina, Grade 2 or greater peripheral vascular disease, uncontrolled HTN, or arrhythmias not controlled by medication

-- Any anti-cancer therapy, including small molecules, immunotherapy, chemotherapy, monoclonal antibody therapy, radiotherapy or any other agents to treat cancer within 14 days of first dose of study drug.
+- Any anti-cancer therapy, including small molecules, immunotherapy, chemotherapy, monoclonal antibody therapy (with the exception of bone-modifying agents as supportive care), radiotherapy or any other agents to treat cancer within 14-21 days (dependent upon the agent) of first dose of study drug.
 Subjects with a prior history of prostate cancer on LHRH agonist are eligible provided they have no evidence of metastatic disease.

 - Known human immunodeficiency virus (HIV) infection or AIDS, except controlled and treated disease in Part B